spockbots/city/docs-source/source/edu/lessons.rst

 We do the usual things such as importing the needed abstractions from the pybricks and python libraries.
 We have provided this as an example for you.

-We also demonstrate to you how to initialize the color sensor while you can pass along simply the port number so you can reflect once more on who if conditions work.
-The keyword `self` can be most simply understood while knowing that programmers do not lite to always write the class name, so they use self in this particular case.
+We also demonstrate how to initialize the color sensor while you can pass along simply the port number so you can reflect once more on which conditions work.
+The keyword `self` can be most simply understood while knowing that programmers do not like to always write the class name, so they use self in this particular case.

-The init class also contains a number of variables that we cann access within other methods defined as part of this class.
-We also showcase you how to define simple methods while leveraging other variables such as the `self.sensor` we define in the init method.
+The init class also contains a number of variables that we can access within other methods defined as part of this class.
+We also showcase yohow to define simple methods while leveraging other variables such as the `self.sensor` we define in the init method.
 In the class methods `reflection()` and `color()`.
 What would happen if the color sensor cuts out or does not read a value.
 To avoid this case we simply put a loop around the method that returns the value.
-We simply try if it works and if it word it returns a value if not it tries it again.
+We simply try if it works and if it does, then return a value if not it tries it again.

-We store the minimum black and maximum white values that we can detect under the current light conditions.
+We store the minimum black and maximum white values that we are detected under the current light conditions.

 You have the following tasks: